alext-sap/lx-collabo/docs/en/template/01_sap_terminology/01_sap_terminology.md

 * Do not use synonyms.
 That is, do not use different terms to refer to the same thing.
 See the [standard for synonyms and rejected terms](https://translation.sap.com/terminology.html).
 * Submit a query or follow up with LX if there are inconsistent terms in the source text.

 Most concepts are best represented by terms native to their linguistic environment.
-See [Universal Terms](https://translation.sap.com/terminology.html) for specific guidelines on terms that should not be translated..
+See [Universal Terms](https://translation.sap.com/terminology.html) for specific guidelines on terms that should not be translated.

 ### Related Information